LaMatemaga/LaMatemaga/README.md

 - 👩🏻‍🏫 I am working on [mathematics content for developers](https://github.com/LaMatemaga/CF-Matematicas) to make it easier to understand.
 Math should be fun!

-- 🌱 I’m currently learning about Google Cloud Platform
+- 🌱 I’m currently learning about Rust and Amazon Web Services

 - 🙋🏻‍♀️ I love volunteering for events related to Inclusion & Diversity!
 I'm currently a [Women Techmaker Ambassador](https://www.womentechmakers.com/ambassadors/profiles/6373c8aa108c6b079a57f968/cynthia_castillo)

 - 😂 Fun fact: I made my first dashboard using Google Sheets.
-And it was for an AR game!
+And it was for an AR game called [Ingress](https://www.ingress.com/)!
 It helped us coordinate multiple sites at the same time
 <br/>